-You must first update the version of Oracle WebLogic Server on your system to 10.3.4.
+You must first update the version of Oracle WebLogic Server on your system to 10.3.5.
 In order to update your WebLogic Server, you must have a My Oracle Support account.
-If you have Oracle WebLogic Server version 10.3.0, 10.3.1, 10.3.2, or 10.3.3, there are two ways for you to update your WebLogic Server to 10.3.4:

-- Use the Smart Update tool.
-For more information, see "Downloading and Installing Maintenance Packs" in Oracle Smart Update Installing Patches and Maintenance Packs. - Use the upgrade installers.
+If you have Oracle WebLogic Server version 10.3.0, 10.3.1, 10.3.2, 10.3.3, or 10.3.4, use the upgrade installers to upgrade your WebLogic Server to 10.3.5.
 For more information, see "Downloading an Upgrade Installer From My Oracle Support" in Oracle Fusion Middleware Installation Guide for Oracle WebLogic Server.